On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of tropical cyclones: Pressure adjustments related to precipitation

+Taken together, the data in Fig.~\ref{bwc} and Eq.~\eqref{spt2} indicate that, in intensifying storms, the tendency of dry-air mass in the atmospheric column is of the same order as the precipitation rate within the radius of maximum precipitation.
+In other words, within the core precipitation region of the storm, the dry-air content decreases at a rate comparable to that at which precipitation removes water from the column\footnote{The central pressure tendency overestimates the mean pressure tendency; consequently, the relative contribution of precipitation to the mean pressure tendency is greater than indicated by the data in Fig.~\ref{bwc}.
+Additionally, the coarse spatial resolution of TRMM 3B42 is expected to underestimate precipitation in the most intense storms with small radii of maximum wind.}.

-If, as indicated by the data in Fig.~\ref{bwc}, the vertically integrated air convergence is usually positive, and the negative sign of the pressure tendency in the intensifying storms is ensured by precipitation, it is clear that relatively minor changes in precipitation can turn a strengthening storm into a weakening one.
-This pattern was observed by \citet{su2020} who found that in all intensity categories, from tropical depressions to intense hurricanes, intensifying storms differ from weakening ones by a nearly universal precipitation surplus of 2 mm/hour in the storm core. \citet{smith2021} observed, in a modeling study, that the appearance of a low-level outflow is associated with storm weakening.
-This is also understandable in terms of the precipitation impact: unlike a high-level outflow, a low-level one does not generate much precipitation.
-So as soon as the air ceases to ascend, precipitation drops and the storm begins to weaken.
+We argue that this correspondence warrants further investigation.
+By removing water vapor from the column, precipitation perturbs the vertical pressure distribution and induces compensating air motions that would be absent in a dry atmosphere.
+Evidence for the dynamical importance of this precipitation-induced mass sink is provided by both observations and numerical models.
+Pressure gradients that drive atmospheric motion act equally on dry air and water vapor.
+The presence of positive vertically integrated air convergence in cyclones therefore implies that upper-level pressure gradients, together with centrifugal forces, are unable to export air from the storm core at a rate sufficient to offset the low-level moisture inflow.
+As a result, relatively small changes in precipitation rate can shift a cyclone from intensification to weakening.
+Consistent with this interpretation, \citet{su2020} found that, across all intensity categories from tropical depressions to major hurricanes, intensifying storms exhibit a nearly universal precipitation surplus of approximately 2~mm~h$^{-1}$ in the storm core relative to weakening storms.
+Further support comes from modeling studies showing that suppressing precipitation fallout, while retaining latent heat release, strongly weakens storm dynamics \citep{bryan09a,wang21}.
+In a modeling study, \citet{smith2021} found that the development of a low-level outflow is associated with storm weakening.
+This behavior can also be interpreted in terms of the role of precipitation: unlike a high-level outflow, a low-level outflow is not conducive to substantial precipitation.
+As upward motion weakens, precipitation decreases, and the storm correspondingly weakens.

-We argue that focusing on surface pressure tendency offers a promising framework for understanding storm intensification and weakening, provided that the role of the precipitation-induced mass sink is fully and accurately incorporated.
+At present, these patterns lack a quantitative theoretical explanation.
+We suggest that focusing on surface pressure tendency provides a promising framework for understanding tropical cyclone dynamics, provided that the precipitation-induced mass sink is incorporated fully and consistently.